There is no better way of understanding your customers than seeing the world through their eyes.

 1. Research study design

-After discussing the structure of the study within the UX team, we put together a presentation describing the project goals and background, the approach/research methodologies, and expected deliverables.
-We knew that this would help us not only to keep the project transparent but also to stick to the timeline and initial plan.
+After discussing the structure of the study within the UX team, we put together a presentation describing the project goals and background, the approach/research methodologies and expected deliverables.
+We knew that this would help us not only to keep the project transparent, but also stick to the timeline and initial plan.

 We also involved the UX designers who helped with some of the interviews and creating the final customer journey map deliverable.